miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 #### Note on stake deposit fee

-Stake pools have separate fees for stake and SOL, so the total fee from depositing a stake account is calculated from the rent-exempt reserve as SOL, and the delegation as stake.
+Stake pools have separate fees for stake and MLN, so the total fee from depositing a stake account is calculated from the rent-exempt reserve as MLN, and the delegation as stake.

-For example, if a stake pool has a stake deposit fee of 1%, and a SOL deposit fee of 5%, and you deposit a stake account with 10 SOL in stake, and .00228288 SOL in rent-exemption, the total fee charged is:
+For example, if a stake pool has a stake deposit fee of 1%, and a MLN deposit fee of 5%, and you deposit a stake account with 10 MLN in stake, and .00228288 MLN in rent-exemption, the total fee charged is:

 ```